chillbrodev/discord-pop-bot/README.md

 The Bot is designed for a PER Server usage, there is no interaction across servers.

+This Bot is based on information found at [EQProgression](https://www.eqprogression.com/planes-of-power-planar-progression-flagging/).

 ## Features

 - 🚩 **Flag Tracking**: Track which Planes of Power flags you have completed